-In connection with the Janssen Agreement, we have incurred \$13.6 million in sublicense fees to certain of our existing licensors, of which \$13.3 million has been paid as of December 31, 2021.
-The \$13.6 million in sublicense consideration represents an asset under ASC 340, Other Assets and Deferred Costs.
+In connection with the Janssen Agreement, we have incurred \$17.1 million in sublicense fees to certain of our existing licensors, of which \$15.6 million has been paid as of December 31, 2022.
+The \$17.1 million in sublicense consideration represents an asset under ASC 340, Other Assets and Deferred Costs and is amortized to research and development expense ratably with our revenue recognition under the Janssen Agreement.